Whirling Dervish Ceremony Real Monastery in Fatih

 No: 19 Floor : 3 (Behind The Underground Cistern)

-Photography : Yes you can take pictures without flash and not disturbing the Ambiance of the Monastery.
+Photography : Yes you can take photo and video.

 ** Also we are taking limited number of guests to the monastery in order not to disturb the ambiance soo please reserve in advanced.